2024-09-15

 To think in a welcoming and hospitable way about people with diverse theological views – a way that makes everyone, regardless of their preferred metaphors for matters of ultimate concern, fully accepted and integral to the center of our congregational life, it helps to think for a moment about: Truth.
 The thing is, our default position – which we think to ourselves even if we don’t say it aloud – goes like this: “My way of understanding the world is true, and other people’s bizarre fantasies will just have to be tolerated – because we’re proud of our theological diversity.”
 So let’s think through a little bit this notion of truth so as to minimize the (perhaps unconscious) stumbling block that it can be for us.
 As a tool for conceptualizing this, allow me to submit for your consideration, that there are two categories of truths: call them hard truths and deep truths.

 Hard truths are the domain of scientists and historians.
 Hard truth is also the concern of criminal trials to ascertain the hard truth of who did what.
 This is a kind of history, as the attorneys attempting to convince a jury of what happened on the night of 23rd are functional historians, sifting through evidence to tell a story of what happened in the past.
 If you find yourself on the witness stand at a criminal trial, they are not going to be interested in poetry.
 They do not want your creative metaphors that limn the unspeakable depths of what your soul has experienced.
+They want, as Jack Webb used to say on "Dragnet": "Just the facts, Ma'am."

 Indeed, the methods and claims of the historian may be seen as an outgrowth from the earliest forms of criminal justice.
 The genre we know as history is commonly said to have been invented by the Greek writer Herodotus, whose Histories was written between 440 and 430 BCE, providing an account of the Greco-Persian Wars.
 Herodotus was able to conceive of this new genre, this new kind of writing, and his readers were able to comprehend what he was doing, I think, only because Herodotus was building upon and extending modes of thought available from centuries of community practices for dealing with transgressors against the community’s norms (i.e., criminals).

 To decide if a person was, in fact, a criminal required the beginnings of a notion of what I’m calling hard truth.
 Early human communities had to ascertain the hard truth of just what was done to whom.
-They has to consider available evidence and how best to interpret that evidence.
+They had to consider available evidence and how best to interpret that evidence.
 There may not have been anything much like Sherlock Holmes-type deduction from the physical evidence, and the parties’ status in the community probably carried more sway than, to us, would seem fair, but still, there was likely something like character witnesses and some attempt to work out what most likely really happened – to discern, that is, the hard truth of the matter.

 For a long time in human history, this may have been the only sphere where hard truth really mattered to the community.
-Outside of needs to determine moral responsibility, storytellers wove stories about the origin of the world, of how the people came to be the people they understood themselves to be, and these mythic tales were assessed by communal agreement that they were satisfying stories.
+Outside of this need to determine moral responsibility, storytellers wove stories about the origin of the world, of how the people came to be the people they understood themselves to be, and these mythic tales were assessed by communal agreement that they were satisfying stories.
 Such mythic stories were not matters of “hard” or “evidence-based” truth, but they did tell deep truth with moral lessons.
 The stories were true by virtue of corresponding to the moral reality of the community.

 Then Herodotus came along and by his example created an interest in telling stories about the past that were not just edifying and morally instructive and uplifting, but were hard true, or “evidence-based.”